mach-composer/mach-composer-cli/docs/src/topics/architecture/tenancy.md

 3. Have all resources per site be created in their own separate Azure Resource Group.
 MACH composer will do this for you automatically. [^1]

 !!! tip ""
-      See the instructions on [how to setup Azure](../../tutorial/azure/step-3-setup-azure.md) to get a good overview of the way a typical MACH-ready Azure environment is set up
+      See the instructions on [how to set up Azure](../../tutorial/azure/step-3-setup-azure.md) to get a good overview of the way a typical MACH-ready Azure environment is set up
 ## Building 'context aware' components